jonmiles/bootstrap-treeview/README.md

 ];
 ```

 At the lowest level a tree node is a represented as a simple JavaScript object.
-Just one required property `text` will build you a tree.
+This one required property `text` will build you a tree.

 ```javascript
 {